 Athletic Training Student, Louisiana State University

 Savannah became involved with the Korey Stringer Institute after her brother, Hunter Knighton suffered an exertional heat stroke during an off-season workout at the University of Miami.
 After her brother’s experience, Savannah wanted to become an athletic trainer, in order to help prevent athletes and families from experiencing catastrophic injuries in sport.
-Savannah served as the Korey Stringer Institute Summer Research Fellow in 2016.
+She enrolled at Louisiana State University as an athletic training student, where she gained clinical experience with LSU track and field, LSU football, and LSU indoor volleyball.
+During her undergraduate career, Savannah served on the NATA Student Leadership Committee as the chair and district 9 representative.
+Savannah also served as the Korey Stringer Institute Summer Research Fellow in 2016, where she gained valuable research experience which has only furthered her desire to advocate for the prevention of sudden death in sport.
 She also served as a medical volunteer for the Falmouth Road Race in 2018 helping to treat numerous runners with heat related illnesses.

 Zoë Wallis is a former Division 1 student-athlete from St. Louis, Missouri.
 In August 2014, she suffered an exertional heat stroke as a direct result of a five mile, intensive conditioning workout with her women’s basketball team.